 King Koil Air Mattress

-For folks looking to snag an air mattress that feels pretty darn close to a “real” bed, allow me to introduce you to the King Koil air mattress.
+For folks looking to snag an air mattress that feels pretty darn close to a “real” bed, allow us to introduce you to the King Koil air mattress.
 Designed with a quilted cover, raised “pillow” edge, and water-resistant suede, this bed is as functional as it is comfortable.
-Plus, it’s got a built-in pump, so can be used anywhere!
+Plus, it’s got a built-in pump, so can be used anywhere.

 - This is an incredibly versatile air mattress as the built-in pump makes it great for outdoor and indoor adventures.